 - CTP-656: CTP-656 is a novel potentiator that may enable once-daily dosing and was developed by applying deuterium chemistry to modify ivacaftor.
 Concert is initially developing CTP-656 as a potential treatment for cystic fibrosis as monotherapy in class III (gating) mutations (e.g. G551D) of the gene that encodes for cystic fibrosis transmembrane conductance regulator (CFTR), a protein which regulates components of sweat, mucus clearance and digestion.
 In a Phase 1 cross-over comparison of CTP-656 and Kalydeco, CTP-656 demonstrated a superior pharmacokinetic profile compared to Kalydeco including a reduced rate of clearance, longer half-life, substantially increased exposure and greater plasma levels at 24 hours.
 CTP-656 has been granted orphan drug designation by the US Food and Drug Administration (FDA).
 A US-based Phase 2 trial in patients with cystic fibrosis is underway.
 On March 6, 2017, Concert announced it signed a definitive asset purchase agreement with Vertex Pharmaceuticals under which Vertex will acquire CTP-656.

 - CTP-543: CTP-543 is an oral selective inhibitor of certain Janus kinases, known as JAK1 and JAK2, that we are developing for the treatment of alopecia areata, an autoimmune disease that results in partial or complete loss of hair on the scalp and/or body.
 CTP-543 was discovered by applying our deuterium chemistry technology to modify ruxolitinib, which is commercially available under the name Jakafi® in the U.S. for the treatment of myelofibrosis and polycythemia vera.
 Ruxolitinib has been used in an academic investigator-sponsored clinical trial and has been shown to promote hair growth in individuals with alopecia areata.
 We conducted preclinical studies demonstrating that CTP-543 retains ruxolitinib’s JAK1and JAK2 inhibition profile and showing improved metabolic stability relative to ruxolitinib.
-A Phase 2a clinical trial is expected to commence in the first quarter of 2017.
+The Company intends to conduct a Phase 2a clinical trial trial evaluating CTP-543 for the treatment of moderate-to-severe alopecia areata.

 Partnered Drug Candidates